gondolyr/gungnir/README.md

 ---

-## Contributing
+## Contributing & Contact
-We welcome contributions from the community to help improve Gungnir.
-Whether it's fixing a bug, suggesting a feature, or improving documentation, your input is valued.
-Please read our [contribution guidelines](CONTRIBUTING.md) for more details.
+Gungnir is still a work in progress, and I’d appreciate help setting up a contribution process.
+If you have ideas or want to get involved, feel free to reach out: [David Berman](mailto:david@berman.is).

 ---

 ## License
 Gungnir is licensed under the [GNU Affero General Public License (AGPL) v3](./LICENSE.md), ensuring that any modifications or enhancements made to the software benefit the open-source community.

----

-## Contact
-For questions, feature requests, or support, feel free to contact [David Berman](mailto:david@berman.is).

 ---